python/cpython/Doc/library/urllib.request.rst

    define it if they want to handle URLs with the given protocol.

    This method, if defined, will be called by the parent :class:`OpenerDirector`.
-   Return values should be the same as for  :meth:`default_open`.
+   Return values should be the same as for  :meth:`~BaseHandler.default_open`.

 .. method:: BaseHandler.unknown_open(req)